Introduction

 Flower heads develop on a single stalk that arises where the leaves are attached to the stem.
 The flower head is present at the time of emergence in the spring.
 Flowering occurs over a period of 3–4 weeks in mid-summer on plants 3 years and older, and occasionally on 2-year-old plants.
 The flower is an umbel with 30–40 blossoms.
 Flowers open sequentially from the outer edge inward and are self fertile.
 Pollination can occur between flowers on a single flower head or between flower heads.
 Pollination is assisted by bees and insects.

-Figure 1.
 Diagram of a typical 4-year-old plant.
-(Courtesy of Tiffany Wybouw)

 Figure 1.
 Diagram of a typical 4-year-old plant.
-(Courtesy of Tiffany Wybouw)
+Courtesy of Tiffany Wybouw.

 After fertilization, berries form and turn from green to a bright red when ripe.
 Each berry contains two irregularly shaped seeds, each being approximately 0.5 cm in diameter and slightly longer than it is wide.
 At this time, the embryo is immature and very small.